NoleStites/souhackathon2023/README.md

 My Hackathon project is a take on the classic game MadLibs.
 MadLibs, for those who do not know, is a game where an often humorous story is created by the player filling in certain blanks within the text.
 This project lets the user play a game of MadLibs themed after their choice of Shakespeare's plays.
 The webpage used to play the game uses the Flask library, which is a way for programmers to have a Python-based webpage with some minor HTML and CSS.
 Flask is a great tool to use so that the results of the forms you fill out for the game can be accessed and editted within Python.

+If I had more time, I would have implemented more MadLib games and improve the interface for the finalized MadLib.

 ### Setup Instructions
 NOTE: The below instructions assume that you have a terminal that can run Linux commands successfully.